Cumbia Ninja: Season 3

-Balam persuades Juana to end Hache because he possesses the power of the Dragon, during the final fight Juana hopes to die at the hands of the Dragon to be released, Hache refuses to hurt Juana, therefore, Juana is dropped by the bridge where they are, Hache follows it and when the impact falls together, it affects all the characters, who lose their powers granted by The Dragon, the power of The Jaguar and The Dragon leaves their bodies thanks to Balam who on them pronounces prayers invoking the battle that really is a dance between both powers, Balam tries to possess them, when he is about to achieve it, Italo stabs him in the back and murders him, the powers disappear, Juana and Hache wake up after the impact without any power, outside of The Hill is waiting for you by the police informing you that the Carbajal family case is finally closed, the police take it to Italo.
-Everything ends well between Juana and Hache, who travel together to find peace and prepare to be the successor of the Dragon and spread the ashes of Xiang Wu, they saying him goodbay and then embark on a journey where the wind takes them.
+Balam persuades Juana to end her relationship with Hache because he possesses the power of the Dragon; during the final fight Juana hopes to die at the hands of the Dragon so she can be released, but Hache refuses to hurt Juana, therefore, Juana is dropped from the bridge where they are, Hache dives after her, and when they impact together, it affects all the characters, who lose their powers granted by The Dragon, the power of the Jaguar and the Dragon leave their bodies thanks to Balam who summons prayers invoking the battle between both cosmic powers.
+Balam tries to possess them, but when he is about to achieve it, Ítalo stabs him in the back and murders him and the powers vanish.
+Juana and Hache wake up after the impact, alive but without any power, and outside of La Colina the police is waiting for them, and inform the couple that the Carbajal family murder case is finally closed.
+The police take Ítalo under custody.
+Everything ends well between Juana and Hache, who travel together to find peace and prepare to be the successor of the Dragon and spread the ashes of Xiang Wu.
+They bid the master farewell and then embark on a journey to where life may take them.